howToCodeWell/howtocodewell.fm/source/episode/31-google-css-chrome-developer-relations-adam-argyle.md

 guests_twitter: argyleink
 profile_img: FBpNyCPZ_400x400.jpg
 meta:
-    description: "Adam Argyle joins me to talk about qorking at Google and CSS Developer Relations in today's How To Code Well podcast"
+    description: "Adam Argyle joins me to talk about working at Google and CSS Developer Relations in today's How To Code Well podcast"
 ---

 Adam Argyle is my guest on today's How To Code Well podcast and talks about working in CSS developer relations at Google Chrome.